Bailey-Moir/vault/Learning/Atomic Habits.md

 2. Prove it to yourself with small wins (votes).
 # How to Build better Habits in 4 Simple Steps
 ![800|center](4-steps-of-habits.excalidraw)
-This creates a feedback loop, as the reward reinforces the behaviour/habit.
+This creates a feedback loop, as the reward reinforces the behaviour/habit (the strength of the craving).
 If any of these steps are missing, the loop is broken.

 Therefore, in order to form positive habits follow the 4 laws.
 Ask how you can make it:
 1. [[#The 1st Law (Make it Obvious)|Obvious]].